GuanQunMu/IonTrap-WIPM/README.md

-# The Control System for Quantum Information Process in Ion Traps
+# The Control System for Quantum Information Processing in Ion Traps

 >Updated on July 02, 2020
 The frequency reading of lasers has been added